How to Fix 401 Error Unauthorized

 Home » Knowledge Base » Hosting Basics » How to Fix 401 Error Unauthorized

-When working on your website, or simply browsing the web, you can stumble upon various error messages that block you from accessing the resource you are trying to open.
+When working on your website, or browsing the web, you can stumble upon various error messages that block you from accessing the resource you are trying to open.
 Such messages showcase that the communication between your Internet browser and the requested server is flawed and something needs to be done in order to fix the problem.

 There are many error messages that along with blocking you from browsing online content, also give information about what the problem might be.
 One such error code is 401 Error Unauthorized.
 If you have seen such a message on your website, or anywhere on the web and search for ways of fixing it, this article is for you.